 N. T. Wright and others point out that to say “Jesus is Lord” is to also say that others are not Lord; not Caesar, not Herod, nor any earthly authority.

 In Paul’s great hymn recorded in the second chapter of his Letter to the Philippians, it is due to Jesus’ willingness to suffer the humility of God entering into human flesh, becoming servant of all, and ultimately his obedience in his self-sacrificing death that:

 Therefore God exalted him to the highest place and gave him the name

 that is above every name, that at the name of Jesus every knee shall bow,

 in heaven and on earth and under the earth, and every tongue acknowledge

 that Jesus Christ is Lord, to the glory of God the Father (Philippians 2:6-11).

 Maybe the clearest picture of all comes from the scene in heaven, portrayed in The Revelation of Jesus Christ, chapters 4 and 5.
-John is ushered into the throne room, and witnesses the complete focus and worship of heaven centers on “the One who sits on the throne” (Revelation 4:10).
+John is ushered into the throne room and witnesses that the complete focus and worship of heaven centers on “the One who sits on the throne” (Revelation 4:10).
 Then we see the further apocalypsis (unveiling) of Jesus Christ when all the focus and worship of heaven is shifted to the “Lamb who was looking as if it had been slain” (Revelation 5:6).
 He is also referred to as “the Lion of Judah, the root a David” (Revelation 5:5) if there was any question about his identity.
 And the song of heaven centers on Jesus:

 Worthy is the Lamb, who was slain,